wp-plugins/team-rosters/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Fixed bug that prevented links to single player profiles from working with CHILD THEMES.
+If you aren't using a CHILD THEME, you don't need this patch.

 = 3.1 =
 * Fixed bug with sort order.
 Roster table and player gallery views both sort properly by number, first name, and last name.
 * Fixed bug with show_height settings.